CenturyLinkCloud/PublicKB/General/Autoscale/autoscale-faq.md

 **How come I see a notice on my server that says it has to be rebooted one time before capacity can be added without a reboot the next time?**

 While certain Operating Systems support the addition of capacity without  a reboot, the hypervisor must be configured to recognize this.
-During the initial reboot of a server, the CenturyLink Cloud management platform configures that server to accept additional capacity (CPU or RAM) without requiring a reboot.
+During the initial reboot of a server, the Lumen Cloud management platform configures that server to accept additional capacity (CPU or RAM) without requiring a reboot.
 This is a one-time event in the life of a server.

 ----------